mtov/engsoftmoderna/en/chapter1.md

 deliver their services effectively.
 Governments often interact with citizens through software applications like public service delivery platforms and tax collection systems.
-Many businesses sell a wide range of products directly to consumers via e-commerce platforms.
-Software is also in physical products, including cars, airplanes, satellites, and robots.
+Many businesses also sell a wide range of products directly to consumers via e-commerce platforms.
+Software is in physical products, including cars, airplanes, satellites, and robots.
 Furthermore, software is revitalizing traditional industries such as telecommunications, transportation in large urban centers, and advertising.

-Given the crucial role software plays in our society, it's unsurprising that a subfield of Computer Science focuses on finding solutions for the development of software systems, particularly large and complex ones.
-This subfield is known as **Software Engineering**.
+Given the crucial role software plays in our society, it's unsurprising that a field of Computer Science focuses on proposing solutions for the development of software systems, particularly large and complex ones.
+This field is known as **Software Engineering**.

 Software Engineering is concerned with the systematic, disciplined,